 - Area of the region Andijan: 4,240 km2

 - The population of the province of Andijan: approx. 3 millions (as of 2019)

 - The population density in the province of Andijan: 703,3 persons per km2

-Railway connections: There is a direct connection to Tashkent.
-The journey takes 6 hours and the train stops in Margilan, Kokand and Pap.
-The journey by car takes almost the same time; travelling by train might therefore be the more comfortable choice.
+Railway connections: There is a direct railway connection to Tashkent.
+The journey takes 6 hours: the train stops in Margilan, Kokand and Pap.
+The journey by car takes almost the same time; travelling by train might be the more comfortable choice.